The Lord’s Prayer is the most beautiful of all prayers because of the way it holds everything—yes, everything—we need to live a glorious life.

 FORGIVE US OUR TRESPASSES

 The operative word here is “us.”
 We’re asking God to forgive us, not me alone.
 That means everyone, including those who have hurt us and who we may still be struggling to forgive…So we’re really asking that God forgive not only us and those we love, but also those against whom we still hold a grudge.
-That’s what we’re really guilty of and for which we can ask to be forgiven.
+That’s what we’re really guilty of and for which we can ask forgiveness.

 AS WE FORGIVE THOSE WHO TRESPASS AGAINST US